simonmichael/hledger/hledger/hledger.m4.md

   format INR 1,00,00,000.00
 ```

+Remember that if the commodity symbol contains spaces, numbers, or
+punctuation, it must be enclosed in double quotes (cf [Amounts](#amounts)).

-The quantity of the amount does not matter; only the format is
+The amount's quantity does not matter; only the format is significant.
-significant.
-The number must include a decimal mark: either a period
+It must include a decimal mark - either a period or a comma - followed
-or a comma, followed by 0 or more decimal digits.
+by 0 or more decimal digits.

 Note hledger normally uses
 [banker's rounding](https://en.wikipedia.org/wiki/Bankers_rounding),